What would you say if someone asked you which part of sales and marketing is the most important? Lead generation? Closing deals? Customer retention?

-Investing in slow leads doesn’t actually require much effort.
-It’s quick, simple and low-cost.
+Investing in slow leads doesn't require much effort.
+It's quick, simple and low-cost.

 The key is to take a step back and remove 'selling' from the picture.
 This may seem counter-intuitive to the rest of your sales and marketing strategies, but you have to remember that these leads are not ready to buy.
 That's why they're not moving through your sales pipeline as quickly as other leads.

-To get started with long term nurture, set up some workflows that are designed to span over a longer period of time than your usual campaigns.
-Create content that’s laid back and valuable to your contacts.
+To get started with long term nurture, set up some workflows designed to span over a more extended period than your usual campaigns.
+Create content that's laid back and valuable to your contacts.

-While your aim is not to close deals, you do still need to set goals for your campaigns.
-You could consider goals such as:
+While your aim is not to close deals, you still need to set goals for your campaigns.
+You could consider objectives such as:

 - Engaging with an email

 What types of long term nurture workflows are effective?

 There's a lot of scope for being creative when it comes to long term nurture.
 Ultimately, you want to engage your leads and keep your brand at the forefront of their minds.
 These types of workflows shouldn't be pushing for sales.

 Some ideas for long term nurture workflows include:

 - Behind-the-scenes stories about your business